wcomhelp/Arduino-LED-Binary-Counter/README.md

 3. What if you added one more LED, how many times before this sixth LED is lit?
   Answer: 2^(LED Number - 1) = 2^(6 - 1) = 32

+### Accessories used:
+5 x 560 Ohm (Grn Blu Brown) resistor
+5 x LED
+1 x Arduino Mega Board (AMG)
+2 x 10k Ohm resistor
+2 x 10uF Capacitor
+2 x Push button

+### Wiring instructions:
+Arduino Pin 9 to 13 <--> Resistor <--> Longer LED lead |LED| Shorter LED lead <---> Arduino GND
+Buttons
+Arduino Pin 2 and 3 <--> Top Left of Button <--->Bottom Left of Button<-->Resistor <---> Arduino GND

+Increment Button PIN 3 with capacitor in parallel

+Decrement Button PIN 2  with capacitor in parallel

+LEDs PINs 9 through 13

+### Special notes:

+This project was compiled on the arduino Virtual Machine provided by the University of Alberta Dept. of Computing Science.

+There is a delay of 300 ms per button press, if you hold the button down longer, the LEDs will advance to the next state.